Thursday, July 17, 2025

 A Magus stripped of flame, cast from the sacred pyre,

-My compass lay in ruins where all paths bled to none,
+My compass lay in ruins,

 II.